About the Millions

 Nick Ripatrazone | New Jersey

 Nick Ripatrazone is a staff writer for The Millions.
-His books include a collection of stories, Good People, a short novel, We Will Listen For You, and a novella, This Darksome Burn.
+His books include two collections of stories, Good People and Ember Days, a short novel, We Will Listen For You, and a novella, This Darksome Burn.
 He is also the author of two books of poetry, and The Fine Delight, a critical examination of Catholic literature.
 His fiction has appeared in Esquire, The Kenyon Review, and Shenandoah, and his essays have appeared in Commonweal and on National Public Radio.
 He lives in New Jersey with his wife and twin daughters.
 His website is www.nickripatrazone.com.

 read Nick | e-mail Nick | follow @nickripatrazone